in28minutes/spring-master-class/README.md

-# Spring Master Class - Journey from Beginner to Expert
+# Spring Master Class - Journey from Beginner to The Expert

 [![Image](https://www.springboottutorial.com/images/Course-Spring-Framework-Master-Class---Beginner-to-Expert.png "Spring Master Class - Beginner to Expert")](https://www.udemy.com/course/spring-tutorial-for-beginners/)

-Learn the magic of Spring Framework.
-From IOC (Inversion of Control), DI (Dependency Injection), Application Context to the world of Spring Boot, AOP, JDBC and JPA.
+Learn the magic of Spring Framework, From IOC (Inversion of Control), DI (Dependency Injection), Application Context to the world of Spring Boot, AOP, JDBC and JPA.
 Get set for an incredible journey.

 ### Introduction

-Spring Framework remains as popular today as it was when I first used it 12 years back.
+Spring Framework remains as popular today as it was when I first used it 12 YearS ago.
 How is this possible in the incredibly dynamic world where architectures have completely changed?

 ### What You will learn